hashicorp/terraform-website/content/source/docs/enterprise/private/logging.html.md

 All other system-level logs can be found in the standard locations for an Ubuntu 16.04 system.

-# Application Log - Installer Beta
+# Application Logs - Installer Beta

 The installer-based version runs the application in a set of docker containers.
 As such, any tooling that can interact with docker logs can read the logs.
 This includes running the command `docker logs` as well as access the [Docker API](https://docs.docker.com/engine/api/v1.36/#operation/ContainerLogs).